gopythongo/gopythongo/src/sphinx/process/intro.rst

 When we designed our deployment model we made a couple of assumptions about the service types we were building at our company:

-  * There are services which can easily be put into containers and combined with other service containers on the same hardware or VM.
+  1. There are services which can easily be put into containers and combined with other service containers on the same hardware or VM.
 These services typically use a fraction of the underlying available IO or CPU resources.
      This covers most microservices and applications you develop inside your company.
-For a Python application that means shipping a Docker container with a virtual environment or the application installed in the "main OS Python interpreter" inside the container.
+For a Python application that means either shipping a Docker container with a virtual environment or the application installed in the "main OS Python interpreter" inside the container or shipping multiple virtual environments without the additional isolation provided by Docker.

-  * There are services which typically can consume most if not all available IO and CPU resources on a server.
-That covers your typical database.
-Also, you might want to take advantage of 3rd party updates for these services or depdendency updates by your OS provider.
+  2. On the other hand, there are services which typically can consume most if not all available IO and CPU resources on a server.
+That covers your typical database, where you really run multiple database servers, not containers.
+     Also, you might want to take advantage of 3rd party updates for these services or dependency updates by your OS provider.
 Some of your user-facing applications might also fall under this group, where you'd rather deploy a single service instance to a VM or physical server.
 For a Python application that means shipping a virtual environment.

+Again it is worth noting: Sometimes it makes sense to deploy "type 2" services in containers anyway, because, for example, doing so unifies your deployment pipeline or streamlines your service management.
+You have to make smart choices for the type of service you're building.
+However, if you follow the processes laid out here, it will be easy to switch between the two when needed.
+I personally tend to deploy user-facing applications to containers and databases to servers.

 Deploying virtual environments